jbentzen/framer-scrollcontroller/README.md

 [Pin](#pin)

 ### Controller
+The controller establishes the required connection to the ScrollComponent and manages attached scenes by either updating or refreshing them whenever the ScrollComponent changes its size or when its scroll position changes.
+The controller manages one direction - create two controllers if you need to manage both horizontal and vertical movement at the same time.

 | Property | Type | Default | Description |
 | :--- | :--- | :--- | :--- |
 | [`new ScrollController`](#new-scrollcontroller) | Class | - | Create controller |